wjschne/ggdiagram/README.md

 diagrams and plots the results using [ggplot2](https://ggplot2.tidyverse.org/).

-This package is still experimental, and functions are likely to change in many ways.
-Every time I run into speed bumps or inconveniences as I use the program in practice, I adapt it to anticipate user needs.

 My motivation in making ggdiagram was to find a way to approach the functionality of [TikZ](https://tikz.dev/) but with the flexibility and convenience of R. The ggdiagram package is built atop